choral-lang/website/web/index.md

 A Java developer can now import `MeetingVote_Alice` and invoke method `run` to coordinate correctly with third-party implementations of Bob and Carol.

+This was a simple example.
-Wanna see some real-world examples?
+Wanna see something more realistic?
 Jump to our [documentation](/documentation.html).

 ---